-Figure 9 Impulse Response to a Shock to Anticipated Agency Purchases
+Figure 8 Impulse Responses to a Shock to Anticipated Agency Purchases

-Notes: The figure shows the response of the log GSE stock price-to-S&P 500 ratio to a one pp. increase in the expected future agency market share measured by agency commitments as a ratio of trend originations.
-Estimates are from local projections-IV regressions instrumented with the narrative policy indicator, see equation (4).
-Finer lines are 95% Newey and West (1987) confidence bands.
-Sample: Aug 1971 to Dec 2006.
+Notes: The figure shows responses to a one pp. increase in the expected future agency market share measured by agency commitments as a ratio of trend originations.
+Estimates are from local projections-IV regressions instrumented with the narrative policy indicator, see eq.
+(3).
+Finer lines are 68% and 95% Newey and West (1987) confidence bands.
+Sample: Jan 1967 to Dec 2006.